 When you make a cut or boost, widen the bandwidth.
 Using wider bandwidths rather than narrow cuts and boosts allow the changes to sound organic.

-The purpose of EQs is to balance the frequency spectrum of your mix.
-That’s why they’re so useful during the mixing stage.
+The purpose of EQ is to balance the frequency spectrum of your mix.
+That’s why it’s so useful during the mixing stage.
 Some people put an EQ before and after the compressor because a compressor ends up coloring the sound a bit.

 Here are some tips for advanced EQing in the mastering process:

-- – Use 0.25 dB increments: the key to good mastering is subtly.
+- – Use 0.25 dB increments: the key to good mastering is being subtle.
 You want to make several small changes instead of a few big changes.

 - – Be familiar with frequencies: you should know how to clean up a mix.
 You should know how to make a track sound brighter or more bass-heavy.
 And you should know, for example, that cutting lower frequencies can help the higher frequencies pop.